 The folks over at TNT not only offer a resource for streaming NBA action, but they also provide fans of the game an enhanced way to catch each upcoming matchup with TNT Overtime.
 With access to the site requiring only an Internet connection, TNT Overtime offers users live playoff action, the ability to view multiple camera angles, and adds an interactive touch by including what’s trending on Twitter.
 Though it doesn’t offer any commentary from the television broadcast, TNT Overtime is a great way to follow the NBA playoffs without breaking the bank for a cable subscription.

 The new cord-cutter’s special from Dish Network provides a great way to watch the NBA playoffs live without a cable or satellite subscription.
-Subscribers to Sling TV’s introductory $20 per month package get channels like TNT, TBS, and ESPN, granting even basic users access to a host of NBA playoff action.
+Subscribers to Sling TV’s introductory $20 per month package get channels such as TNT, ABC, and ESPN, granting even basic users access to a host of NBA playoff action.

-Microsoft’s Xbox One recently gained access to a Sling TV application, with DISH Network offering users a free month trial of everything the streaming service offers.
+Microsoft’s Xbox One recently gained access to a Sling TV application, and DISH Network is currently offering a free month trial of everything the streaming service offers.
 Though the trial lasts just 30 days, it’s more than worth checking out given the sheer amount of content users have access to.
 Do keep in mind the service requires physical cancellation before the 30-day trial ends, otherwise you’ll notice a one-month charge for $20 on your next bank statement.

-Like Dish Network, Sony recently joined the cordcutting revolution and now offers subscriptions for its own version of an online streaming service.
-Called PlayStation Vue, subscribers to the service gain broadcast access to channels like NBC, Fox, CBS, TNT, and a host of other top-tier networks.
-However, Vue does boast two glaring caveats in which it doesn’t yet have a partnership with ABC (meaning no access to ESPN or the NBA Finals), and costs subscribers $50 per month for access.
-On the plus side, unlike Sling TV, Playstation Vue offers a cloud DVR system that saves content for 28 days.
+Like Dish Network, Sony recently joined the cordcutting revolution and now offers subscriptions for its own version of an online streaming service, aka PlayStation Vue.
+Subscribers have broadcast access to channels such as NBC, Fox, CBS, TNT, and a host of other top-tier networks.
+However, Vue only provides access to ABC in certain markets, so check to make sure you’re in one of them before opting for subscription.
+On the plus side, unlike Sling TV, Vue offers a cloud DVR system that saves content for up to 28 days.

 An incredible resource for information about virtually everything, Reddit touts more than enough NBA-specific information to satisfy any and all basketball fans.
 With playoff coverage on tap for the next month and a half, expect loads of content related to each matchup including interviews, game videos, injury news, and hilarious memes.
 Reddit’s loyal user base generates the site’s wealth of content.
 On game days, you’ll find plenty of NBA-themed stories, chat threads, and even alternative streaming sites.